A Career in Event Management

 These are just some of the skills that event managers use.
-But remember, there is no such thing as the perfect event manager.
-It is all about figuring out what your strengths are and how you can overcome your weaknesses – after all, we all have them!
+But remember, it is all about figuring out what your strengths are and how you can overcome your weaknesses – after all, we all have them!

 What is the best thing about being an event manager?

-- It’s very NOW – you have to be on trend or ahead of the trends!
+Events are very NOW…you have to be on or ahead of the trends!

 Are there any downsides to being an event manager?

-- It’s hard work.
-Often people only see the glamorous part of your job and not all the work that goes behind it…but we think it’s worth it!
+As with any job working with people you may have tricky or demanding clients to work for and often people only see the glamorous part of your job and not all the hard work that goes behind it…but we think it’s worth it!